TejaswiMahadev/TejaswiMahadev/ReadMe.md

 <div align="center">
     <h2>🚀 About Me</h2>
 <!--     <p><img src="termina-gh.gif" alt="Terminal GH GIF" /></p> -->
-    <p>I'm a Software Engineering specialist with a passion for fusing software development with operations.
-My technical range is broad, covering everything from cloud platforms and containerization to CRM systems and 3D modeling.</p>
+    <p>I'm an AI/ML Engineer passionate about building intelligent systems and deploying machine learning solutions at scale.
+My expertise spans from deep learning and neural networks to MLOps and AI infrastructure, transforming data into actionable insights and intelligent applications.</p>
 </div>

 <div align="center">
 <h2 align="center" class="section-heading">🌐 Connect with Me</h2>
 <p> To connect with me, you can find my professional profile and contact details on LinkedIn, or explore more about my projects and interests through my GitHub.
-Feel free to reach out for collaborations, opportunities, or just to exchange ideas about the latest in software development and technology.
-Let's innovate together! </p>
+Feel free to reach out for collaborations, opportunities, or just to exchange ideas about the latest in AI, machine learning, and cutting-edge technology.
+Let's build the future of AI together! </p>
 <div align="center">
   <a href="https://www.linkedin.com/in/tejaswi-mahadev/">
     <img src="https://img.shields.io/badge/TejaswiMahadev-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn"/>